DigitalPublishingToolkit/NN09/md/10Rules.md

 ## New Threats

-If you take such a dispassionate look at this disruption of the old, you are quickly accused of being a naive internet utopian, expediently choosing to see only the good parts.
+If you take such a dispassionate look at the disruption of the old, you are quickly accused of being a naive internet utopian, expediently choosing to see only the good parts.
 That is not the case.
 To recognize the new as being new, and to stop mourning the outmoded, does not